ray-project/ray/doc/source/tune-usage.rst

 Recovering From Failures (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tune automatically persists the progress of your experiments, so if an experiment crashes or is otherwise cancelled, it can be resumed after prompting.
+The default setting of `resume=None` will cause Tune to prompt you for whether you want to resume.
 Prompting can be turned off with ``resume=True``.
 If ``resume=False``, a new experiment will be created instead.
 You can always force a new experiment to be created by changing the experiment name.

 Note that trials will be restored to their last checkpoint.
 If trial checkpointing is not enabled, unfinished trials will be restarted from scratch.